When you want to feel better look at your beliefs: they can hold you back or set you free.

 – and you can share politely without back-peddling.

-When you feel good about yourself, you can sit comfortably in your ideas & share them in a way that invites discussion, not discord.
+When you feel good about yourself, you can comfortably express your ideas and share them in a way that invites discussion, not discord.

 2. Being direct is ‘vulgar.’